Page Reviewed / Updated - April 19, 2021

 In South Carolina, the eligibility requirements for the state Medicaid plan and Medicaid waivers may differ, but both programs do require limited income and assets.
-In general, as of 2019, the income limit for an elderly resident who requires long-term care is $2,313 / month, or said another way, no more than $27,756 / year.
+In general, as of 2021, the income limit for an elderly resident who requires long-term care is $2,382 / month, or said another way, no more than $28,584 / year.
 This figure is set at 300% of the Federal Benefit Rate (FBR), which changes on an annual basis.
 The asset limit is set at $2,000.
-However, certain assets are not counted, such as a single vehicle, one’s primary residence (valued under $585,000), household items, life insurance policies with a combined face value less than $10,000, $1,500 in burial expenses, and personal belongings.
+However, certain assets are not counted, such as a single vehicle, one’s primary residence (if the applicant lives in it and his / her equity interest is under $603,000), household items, life insurance policies with a combined face value less than $10,000, $1,500 in burial expenses, and personal belongings.

 Bear in mind, if an applicant is over the income and / or asset limit(s), this is not automatically cause for Medicaid disqualification.
 That being said, it is strongly suggested one contact a professional Medicaid planner for guidance.
 These professionals are very knowledgeable in restructuring finances in order to meet the eligibility requirements.

 Seniors of South Carolina are able to receive non-Medicaid services under the Older Americans Act.
 Services, which may vary by location, are provided by local Area Agencies on Aging.
 Assistance may include home delivered meals, respite care, personal care assistance, and more.
 For eligibility guidelines, click here.